erling6232/imagedata/docs/Installation.rst

     pip install imagedata

-The included formats include DICOM, ITK, mat files and Nifti-1.
+The formats include DICOM, ITK, mat files and Nifti-1.

-The included archives include filesystem and zip archive.
+The archives include filesystem and zip archive.

-The included transports include file, dicom and xnat.
+The transports include file, dicom and xnat.

 Separate plugins provide support for formats including PostScript (PDF) (read-only) and BIFF.
 To install: